MultiSafepay/docs/content/api/reference/payment-options-object.md

 ----------------
 `notification_url` | string | required

-Endpoint for MultiSafepay to send status updates and other notifications to.
+Endpoint for MultiSafepay to send status updates and other notifications to you.
 For more information, see [Notification URL](/developer/api/notification-url).

 ----------------
 `redirect_url` | string | required

-The page the customer is redirected to after completing payment.
+Your success/thank you page, where the customer is redirected after completing payment.
 For more information, see [Redirect URL](/developer/api/redirect-url/).

 ----------------